 In May 2021, the Company obtained an 8% share in the common stock of Yarrow Biotechnology, Inc. ("Yarrow").
-ProQR's share in Yarrow was diluted to 4.9% in the fourth quarter of 2021, due to Yarrow's execution of a second seed financing round and subsequently changed to 5.1% following an additional share issuance to ProQR in 2022.
-Although ProQR only owns 5.1% of Yarrow's shares, the Company has significant influence over Yarrow by virtue of its right to appoint one of Yarrow's three board members, as well as its participation in Yarrow's policy-making process, amongst other factors.
-As such, our interest in Yarrow amounting to € nil at December 31, 2022 is recognized as an investment in associate.
+ProQR's share in Yarrow subsequently changed to 5.1%.
+Although ProQR only owns 5.1% of Yarrow's shares, the Company had significant influence over Yarrow by virtue of its right to appoint one of Yarrow's three board members, as well as its participation in Yarrow's policy-making process, amongst other factors.
+As such, our interest in Yarrow was initially recognized as an investment in associate.